Last updated on July 8th, 2022 at 12:41 pm

 Why not imagine a happy story for your life, past, present, and future, write it down, and then go ahead and live it?

 Easier said than done sometimes of course, as I remembered my sad thoughts from the past week.
 After all, I teach this way of living to clients, and I still need reminders to live it.
-I have my moments when the stories I tell myself or others about my past or future are not as inspired and empowering as they could be.
+I have my moments when the stories I tell myself or others about my past or future are not as inspired and empowered as they could be.

 The key is to be aware of this habit and imagine a happier story when you catch yourself feeling like a victim of the world, or talking in ways that put limits on the possibilities for your future.

-How to Imagine Happiness
+4 Ways to Imagine Happiness

 1. Write your current life as the “Worst Horror Story Ever!” followed by a story about how you are “The Luckiest Person In The World!”